yusufturlu/Planet-System-Creator/README.md

 * [Web Workers](https://www.sfml-dev.org/)

 ## Installation
-Download all source files, and use them to host the application.
+Download all source files and use them to host the application.

 ## Usage
 Go to web page that hosts the project application <br />